kammitama5/kammitama5.github.io/_posts/2020-12-27-Sunday-December-27th.md

   and carried a horse shoe Magnet with me everywhere.
   I preferred to hang out in tree houses with my male cousins, watch video games and learn about wire nuts from people who came to re-wire our family house.
+- Being black and female and awkward is really as terrible as it gets.
+Society has all these expectations on people who are in these groups as is.
+You begin to realize that not being cool (because being black to some people who aren't means you're supposedly "cool" or "hip"), not being a typical female (don't speak to me about "how do you girls" because I have no context for that) and being awkward and geeky is really the worst.
+It's like a macro embedding of being an outsider inside of another one inside of another one.
+There are so many levels of expectations you don't hit societally, and everyone's disappointed with you LOL.
+Why aren't you cool?
+Why aren't you stylish?
+Why are you so...awkward?
+The worst is that people also have this expectation that you "did what all the black kids did" in whatever limited (and often stereotypical) impression they have.
+That usually means you like Wu-Tang and listen to DMX or something.
+I wouldn't know.
+My mom loves
+  Abba and my favourite bands growing up were Aerosmith and Roxette.
+Weird.
+It's like you can't *be yourself* as a black geek; you're disappointing in multi-dimensions (a subspace of disappointment!
+Yay!).
 - I was curious about welding and decided to take night classes in it, and classes at a local Makerspace, because I realized that the place in which I worked would never teach me.
 Mediocre, incompetent guys would walk in, who fumbled through using a multimeter
   (they couldn't even figure out how to turn the setting from Amps to Volts),